APC I1307K and Colorectal Cancer

 APC I1307K Diagnosis

-If you are of Ashkenazi Jewish descent, your doctor may recommend a genetic test to look for this gene mutation.
+If you have a family history of colorectal cancer, your doctor may recommend a genetic test to look for this gene mutation.

 Learn more about diagnosing APC I1307K: